 - 2 large sweet potatoes, scrubbed and chopped into 1” cubes

-- 1 lb whole small carrots, tops removed and sliced in half lengthwise
+- 1 lb. whole carrots, tops removed and sliced in half lengthwise

-- Gently pull skin back from turkey-breast halves.
-Rub 1/2 of the oil-herb mixture all over turkey breasts, both under the skin and then on top.
+- Gently pull skin back from turkey breast halves.
+Rub ½ of oil-herb mixture all over turkey breasts, both under skin and then on top.

 - Transfer turkey to clean cutting board and let rest for at least 10 minutes before slicing.
 Serve with roasted vegetables.

 Leave a comment

 We love to hear from the community!
 If you made the recipe, please choose a star rating, too.

 There are no reviews yet.
 Be the first one to write one.